What happens if you decline cookies?

 the site probably won't work properly if you

-I also like a romantic background – woven into the theme if possible, not tacked on as an afterthought.
-I expect occasional shocks and surprises, and more than a hint of danger.
-And underlying all this, I like stories that probe the vulnerable points of the leading characters, and expose them to moral dilemmas.
+I also made sure there was a romantic background: woven into the theme if possible, not tacked on as an afterthought; plus occasional shocks and surprises, plenty of pace, and more than a hint of danger.
+And underlying all this, I wanted to probe the vulnerable points of the leading characters, and expose them to moral dilemmas.